naanmohammed/Movie-app/README.md

 # 📖 Central Cinema Trends - JavaScript capstone project - Your API-based webapp<a name="about-project"></a>

 **Central Cinema Trends** is a webapp that shows you the most popular movies.
-We built this webapp as part of our currently studies at Microverse in the Full-Stack Web Development program.
+We built this webapp as part of our current studies at Microverse's Full-Stack Web Development program.
 This is our JavaScript capstone project.
-To Build this web application we use an external API provided by [The Movie DB](https://www.themoviedb.org/).
+To build this web application we used an external API provided by [The Movie DB](https://www.themoviedb.org/).

-In this web application, users can interact whit it, posting comments and given likes for each movie.
+In this web application, users can interact with it, post comments and given likes for each movie.
 To do that, we use the [Involvement API](https://www.notion.so/microverse/Involvement-API-869e60b5ad104603aa6db59e08150270) provided by Microverse.

 ## 🛠 Built With <a name="built-with"></a>